 In 1967, a group of investors from Indiana, including one of the ABA founders, Richard Tinkham, and sports agent Chuck Barnes, initiated the creation of a professional basketball team.
 The name of the future team was selected very thoroughly after discussing several possible variants.

 Inhabitants of Indiana are passionate about fast driving.
-The love for high-speed movement goes through the state history.
-For many years, horses were the best kind of vehicles for people.
+The love for high-speed movement goes through state history.
+For many years, horses were the best kind of vehicle for people.
 Therefore, different kinds of horseracing were extremely popular all around the world.
 Over time, the popular animal was replaced with a full-fledged iron horse, creating the new era of car racing.
 The race Indy 500 was one of the most prestigious world competitions.
-The above-mentioned factors determined the name of the future club – Indiana Pacers.
+The factors mentioned above determined the name of the future club – Indiana Pacers.
 Chuck Barnes was a passionate racing lover and an agent of famous people, engaged in motorsports.
 The man played a significant role in making the final decision of the team’s name.